troubling/hansible/doc/deployment.md

 ```
 ---
-# Devices that will be used for storage
+# Devices that will be used for account, container and object storage
 storage_devs: ["sdb", "sdc", "sdd", "sde", "sdf", "sdg"]